qutip/qutip-qip/doc/source/qip-basics.rst

 Otherwise, please follow the installation instructions on the ImageMagick documentation.

 More information related to installing these packages is also available in the installation guide (:ref:`circuit_plot_packages`).

-On windows, you need to download and install ImageMagick installer.
+On Windows, you need to download and install ImageMagick installer.
 In addition, you also need perl (for ``pdfcrop``) and Ghostscript (additional dependency of ImageMagick for png conversion).